boltlabs-inc/libzkchannels/README.md

 	// both parties proceed with funding the channel and wait for payment network
 	// to confirm the transactions

-	// NEW - customer mark the channel open after a suitable number of confirmations of the funding transactions let res = zkproofs::customer_mark_open_channel(init_close_token, &mut channel_state, &mut cust_state);
+	// customer mark the channel open after a suitable number of confirmations of the funding transactions let res = zkproofs::customer_mark_open_channel(init_close_token, &mut channel_state, &mut cust_state);

-	// NEW - merchant marks the channel open after a suitable number of confirmations of the funding transactions let res = zkproofs::merchant_mark_open_channel(&escrow_txid, &mut merch_state);
+	// merchant marks the channel open after a suitable number of confirmations of the funding transactions let res = zkproofs::merchant_mark_open_channel(&escrow_txid, &mut merch_state);

 	// confirm that the channel state is now established